-At Van Sant Law, we take such cases very seriously.
+At Van Sant Law, LLC, we take such cases very seriously.
 Our Atlanta food poisoning lawyers understand that eating contaminated food can be extremely harmful or even deadly.
 We also understand that the company, party, or entity that supplied the contaminated food has a legal responsibility to compensate those who were harmed by their negligence.

 Foodborne Illnesses & Complications

 Food poisoning occurs when a person eats a product contaminated by a toxin, parasite, bacteria, or virus.
 Food can become contaminated in a number of different ways, such as during production, processing, preparation, or storage.
 For example, spinach may become tainted with bacteria while being processed and packaged, while undercooked chicken could cause a foodborne illness in a restaurant patron.

 Foodborne illnesses are commonly caused by the following bacteria, viruses, and parasites:

 - E. coli